altered-state-machine/genome-mining-contracts/README.md

 4. `$ cargo install --git https://github.com/gakonst/foundry --bin forge --locked`

 more details on installation here: https://github.com/foundry-rs/foundry

+### Tests structure

+Tests are located in the tests folders.
+They use TestHelpers, mainly to set some variables.

+### Running tests

 to run tests:
 `forge test -vv`